Equivariant automorphism group and real forms of complexity-one varieties: Introduction

 \subsection{Acknowledgments}

 We thank Gary Martínez-N\'u\~nez, Adrien Dubouloz, Diego Izquierdo and Michel Brion for very useful discussions.

-This project was partially funded by the MATH-AmSud Project NPAAG ``Geometry and Arithmetic of Algebraic Varieties of Non-Positive Curvature''.
+The authors gratefully acknowledge the financial support of the ECOS-ANID project no.~C23E07 (France), no.~ECOS230044 (Chile), \emph{“Equivariant Algebraic Geometry with a view towards Birational Geometry and Arithmetics”}.
+This work was initiated during a visit of the second author to Chile in December 2024, funded by the ECOS-ANID project.
+It also falls within the general framework of the MathAmSud project no.~24-MATH-08 NPAAG, \emph{“Geometry and Arithmetics of Algebraic Varieties of Non-Positive Curvature”}.

 The first author's resarch was partially funded by ANID via Fondecyt Grant N\textsuperscript{o}1240001.
 The second author acknowledges the support of the CDP C2EMPI, as well as the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.